 Being a caregiver to an elderly loved one requires energy and patience.

-To help caregivers in the New York City metro area, there are many support groups available.
+Many support groups are available to help home caregivers in New York City.
 At Alvita Care, we recommend taking advantage of these support groups as they can be very helpful and comforting.

 The 92nd Street Y has entire programs designed for seniors and their caregivers and holds events in the arts, music, dance, and more.
 The Y also has religious-specific programs and free events for seniors.
 This is a great relief for you as the caregiver as you may have the peace of mind that your loved one is happy and well looked after.

-The JCC Manhattan has support groups for caregivers on an on-going basis.
-The support group topics range week by week and cover different issues ranging from dementia care to incontinence care.
-These support groups for caregivers are facilitated by a licensed social worker who is specially trained and equipped to handle the emotional struggles associated with being a caregiver for the elderly.
-Also, the JCC holds adult day care programs that are reasonably priced.
-The adult daycare programs have the dual purpose of allowing your elderly parent to engage in an activity and at the same time engage in peer-group social interaction.
-A hidden benefit to adult day care programs is that they provide you–the primary caregiver of an aging loved one–respite care for a few hours a day.
+The JCC Manhattan has support groups for caregivers on an ongoing basis.
+The weekly support group topics cover issues ranging from dementia care to incontinence care.
+These support groups for home caregivers are facilitated by a licensed social worker who is specially trained and equipped to handle the emotional struggles associated with being a caregiver for the elderly.
+Also, the JCC holds adult daycare programs that are reasonably priced.
+Adult daycare programs have the dual purpose of allowing your elderly parent to engage in an activity and, at the same time, engage in peer-group social interaction.
+A hidden benefit to adult daycare programs is that they provide you–the primary caregiver of an aging loved one–respite care for a few hours a day.

-An alternative to the traditional Meals on Wheels Program is “God’s Love We Deliver”.
+An alternative to the traditional Meals on Wheels Program is “God’s Love We Deliver.”
 This program delivers meals to the elderly in their home with an added perk – the food is actually really good!
-Started in 1985, this organization has grown to be a backbone to the successful independence of the elderly living in the New York City area.
+Starting in 1985, this organization has grown to be a backbone of the successful independence of the elderly living in the New York City area.
 Not only do the drivers of the trucks and volunteers deliver food to the elderly, but they are also helpful eyes and ears on the ground.
-Trained to note changes in behavior and appearance of elderly clients, they are able to report back any changes in the elderly clients that they notice.
+Trained to note changes in behavior and appearance of elderly clients, they can report any changes in the elderly clients that they notice.
 This service can help you–as a caregiver–because it is one less meal that you have to prepare and worry about!

-To our great relief, the is a great place to age and is equipped with a lot of different support groups for the elderly and respite care options that can help improve the experience of aging.
-For anyone needing help and support at home, Alvita Care provides in-home senior care in New York City, Long Island, Westchester County, and northern New Jersey.
+To our great relief, the is a great place to age and is equipped with many different support groups for the elderly and respite care options that can help improve the aging experience.
+For anyone needing help and support at home, Alvita Care provides in-home care in New York City, Long Island, Westchester County, and New Jersey.